Office Team

 Wayne McCracken

-Subscription Coordinator
+Logistics Coordinator

 Wayne values creativity and connection above all else.
 He is from the East coast and is a graduate of the Film & Video Production program at the College of the North Atlantic.
 During school, his greatest strengths were project management and video editing.
 He moved to Ontario after graduating and has worked with bold and innovative companies ever since.
 Wherever there's opportunity to grow as an artist and make an impact in the community is where he'll seek to go.
 Hobbies include illustration, writing, photography, and watching/talking all about movies!